Breaking News

 President Donald Trump’s administration has upped the stakes of a potential government shutdown by threatening mass firings in federal agencies if the shutdown were to occur.

-Whereas usually federal workers would be furloughed in the event of a shutdown and re-hired once Congress reopens the government, this order from the White House budget office—first reported Wednesday night by Politico—instructs agencies to permanently eliminate jobs that aren’t consistent with the president’s priorities if the government shuts down.
+Whereas usually federal workers would be furloughed in the event of a shutdown and rehired once Congress reopens the government, this order from the White House budget office—first reported Wednesday night by Politico—instructs agencies to permanently eliminate jobs that aren’t consistent with the president’s priorities if the government shuts down.

 The Trump administration decision to use the threat of firings as leverage ups the ante in negotiations with congressional Democrats over government funding.

 Senate Minority Leader Chuck Schumer called the move an “attempt at intimidation” but didn’t seem swayed by the threat.
-He said earlier this month when talking about shutdown negotiations that the Trump administration’s attacks on federal agencies “will get worse with or without [a shutdown], because Trump is lawless.”
+He said earlier this month, when talking about shutdown negotiations, that the Trump administration’s attacks on federal agencies “will get worse with or without [a shutdown], because Trump is lawless.”

 “Donald Trump has been firing federal workers since day one—not to govern, but to scare.
 This is nothing new and has nothing to do with funding the government,” Schumer said in a statement.

-A new report reveals how Donald Trump got wind The Wall Street Journal was going to report on his birthday letter to Jeffrey Epstein—and how he personally tried to stop the story from getting published.
+A new report reveals how Donald Trump got wind The Wall Street Journal was going to report on his birthday letter to Jeffrey Epstein—and how he tried to stop the story from getting published.

 Donald Trump seems shocked while seated at his desk in the Oval Office of the White House.